 Researchers believe this may be helpful for them to correct any missteps if they start to veer off track.

 And finally, data shows that those who are consistent

-with these healthy habits have been 1 and 1/2 times more likely to keep the weight off over the years than those who are strict with their habits on weekdays and relax them on weekends.
-Maintaining healthy habits over the holidays has also shown to help prevent relapse.
+with these healthy habits have been 1 and 1/2 times more likely to keep the weight off over the years than those who are strict with their habits on weekdays and relax on weekends.
+Maintaining healthy habits over the holidays has also been shown to help prevent relapse.

 In a nutshell, to be successful at keeping lost weight off like these 10,000+ individuals, you can: